pereznetworks/My-Tic-Tac-Toe-Game/tic-tac-toe-v3/README.md

     4 steps

-        On the start screen, prompt the user add their name before the game starts
+# DONE: On the start screen, prompt the user add their name before the game starts

-        Display the player’s name on the board screen during game play
+# DONE Display the player’s name on the board screen during game play

-        Add programming to support playing against the computer.
+# IN PROGRESS Add programming to support playing against the computer.
 Only one player plays; the other is controlled by your programming.

-        Display the player’s name if they win the game
+# DONE: Display the player’s name if they win the game